varlardohaeris/emacs-archives/melpa/dylan-mode-readme.txt

 names of the arguments or return values.
 If someone else knows a better way please comment.

+With so many cascading defvars and the fact that eval-buffer doesn't reset their values, frequently the easiest way to test changes is to start a new Emacs.

 Bugs / to-do list

 * See bugs on GitHub: https://github.com/dylan-lang/dylan-mode/issues